 J.D. earned a bachelor of arts in sociology with a Japanese minor in 1990, and a master of arts in sociology in 1992 from the University of Wyoming.
 In 2005, he earned a Ph.D. in educational leadership and policy from the University of Utah.
 His dissertation, “Presidential Profiles: University Presidents by Institutional Type, Control, and Reputation,” established mobility patterns for American university presidents.

 J.D.’s area of expertise is in cultural studies and social mobility.
 He has spent a significant amount of time in Japan and produced the documentary film “A 20th Century Matsuri: The Secularization of the Japanese Religious Festival.”
 A teacher at heart, J.D. enjoys any opportunity to teach others the subtle meanings and influences of culture and social structure.

-J.D. arrived at Cochise with more than 15 years of community college experience, ranging from small, rural colleges to large, multi-campus, urban institutions.
+J.D. has over 25 years of higher education experience, ranging from small, rural colleges to large, multi-campus, urban institutions.
 Prior to becoming president of Cochise College, he was executive vice president for academic services and professor of sociology at Central Wyoming College.
 He has served as associate dean of instruction at Western Iowa Tech Community College in Sioux City, Iowa, and on the faculty at Ricks College, now Brigham Young University – Idaho, and was associate professor/chair of the Department of Sociology at Salt Lake Community College.
 He also is a consultant/evaluator with the Higher Learning Commission of the North Central Association of Colleges and Schools.